An Introduction to Glutamine Supplements

 You won’t find it commanding full-page ads in your favorite health & fitness or body building magazines.
 And nobody talks about it much.

-But really, it is an useful supplement that anyone — the dieter, the fitness fanatic and body builder, the chronically ill, cancer patients, and those recovering from surgery could benefit from.
+Nevertheless, it is an useful supplement that anyone – the dieter, the fitness fanatic and body builder, the chronically ill, cancer patients, and those recovering from surgery can benefit from.
 No, it’s not a miracle worker, but taken regularly, it offers a range of potential benefits.

 What are amino acids?

 Amino acids are the “building blocks” of protein, and they are classified as “essential” (meaning the body cannot synthesize them itself and must obtain them from the diet), or “non-essential” (meaning the body can make them from various raw materials).
 Glutamine is considered “conditionally non-essential” meaning normally the body can make enough to meet its own needs.
 However, in times of stress or trauma the body can run low on l-glutamine, and needs to obtain extra from an outside source.
 Glutamine is also the most abundant amino in the human body, and is involved in more metabolic processes than any other amino acid.
 Its functions are many and its role is critical.

 Glutamine is commonly marketed to body builders because it has been shown to enhance muscle recovery, display anti-catabolic behavior, increase protein synthesis, and muscle hydration — all important stuff, I’m sure you’ll agree.

 Contrary to popular belief however, glutamine does not seem to improve muscular performance.

 In fact, there are plenty of clinical studies that indicate glutamine has no positive effect on muscular performance whatsoever even at the appropriate high dosage.
 (See J Strength Cond Res.
 2002 Feb;16(1):157-60, Sports Med.
 2003;33(5):323-45).